knennigtri/Import-Evernote-into-AEM/README.md

 ## Future Goals
 * Implement OAuth for authentication
-* Import the Evernote tags into AEM as cq:tags
 * Allow for a custom initial import
 * Ability to preview the imported Evernote note in /assets.html